novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-122.md

 “Yes, after visiting 【Mido Hotel】 in Tokyo, I plan to visit the headquarters of 【Software Bank】.”

-“You mean you’re going to meet Son Jung-ui in person?”
+“You mean you’re going to meet Son Jung-yi in person?”

 “Yes, of course with Hyun-woo.
 Since 【Jungle】’s portal site is launching, we decided to have a look together.”